Roy Marlin Voris: Blue Angels 1st tour (1946–1947)

 In 1946, Chief of Naval Operations Admiral Chester Nimitz ordered the formation of a flight exhibition team to boost Navy morale, demonstrate naval air power, and maintain public interest in naval aviation.
 However, an underlying mission was to help the Navy generate public and political support for a larger allocation of the shrinking defense budget.
 Another reason was to show potential recruits that aviation was inherently safe once pilots were trained.
 Being able to perform 3-dimensional close proximity manoeuvring would also be awe inspiring.
 In April of that year, Rear Admiral Ralph Davison personally selected Voris to assemble and train a flight demonstration squadron, naming him Officer-in-Charge and Flight Leader.
 Voris selected two fellow instructors to join him (Lt.
 Maurice "Wick" Wickendoll and Lt.
 Mel Cassidy, both veterans of the War in the Pacific), and the three spent countless hours developing the show.
 The group perfected their initial maneuvers in secret over the Florida Everglades so that, in Voris' words, "...if anything happened, just the alligators would know."
-Another significant driving factor for Voris (and the secrecy) was the fact that Army Air Corps aeronautical genius, hero and legend, Jimmy Doolittle, now a general in the newly created U.S. Air Force, might just create a similar aerial demonstration team and beat the Navy in going public.
+Another significant driving factor for Voris (and the secrecy) was that Army Air Corps aeronautical genius, hero and legend, Jimmy Doolittle, now a general in the newly created U.S. Air Force, might just create a similar aerial demonstration team and beat the Navy in going public.
 Their first demonstration before Navy officials took place on May 10, 1946 and was met with enthusiastic approval.

 On June 15 Voris led a trio of Grumman F6F-5 Hellcats, specially modified to reduce weight and painted sea blue with gold leaf trim, through their inaugural 15-minute-long performance at the Southern Air Show at Jacksonville, Florida's Craig Field.
 The group, known simply as the "Navy Flight Exhibition Team", thrilled spectators with low-flying maneuvers performed in tight formations, and (according to Voris) by "...keeping something in front of the crowds at all times.
 My objective was to beat the Army Air Corps.
 If we did that, we'd get all the other side issues.
 I felt that if we weren't the best, it would be my naval career."
 The Blue Angels' first public demonstration also netted the team its first trophy, which sits on display at the team's current home in Naval Air Station Pensacola.